 Around 300,000 gallbladder surgeries are done annually in the United States.
 The vast majority of the time, gallbladder surgery can be done with minimally invasive techniques.
-If your physician has recommended you have gallbladder surgery, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica, California, to learn more about this surgery and what your options may be.
+If your physician has recommended you have gallbladder surgery, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica and Encino, California, to learn more about this surgery and what your options may be.

 There are several reasons Dr. Lublin may recommend a cholecystectomy, or gallbladder removal.
 Some of the most common are gallstones and cholecystitis, which is when your gallbladder becomes swollen and irritated.